AdvaitKamble-1/free_surface_over_obstacle/README.md

    c. wave_tracking.py -> Used to identify wave-tracks, construct a linear fit, overlay on the amplitude contour, and compare wave-speeds against those obtained via the linear dispersion relation.

-   d. grid_resolution.py -> Used to compare various grid resolutions (coarse, medium, fine) and their effect on the flow development,
+   d. grid_resolution.py -> Used to compare various grid resolutions (coarse, medium, fine) and their effect on the flow development.

+   e. local_froude.py -> Used to visualise the local froude number profile at various timesteps.

 Note: use of AI (Claude) was primarily for assisting in writing loops, generating skeleton scripts and fine-tuning of parameters (threshold selection, etc.)